[UPDATED March 2021]

 Spar’s store brands are good quality and include a Budget as well as a Premium series.

-Merkur is comparable to Interspar, also mostly with its own restaurant attached.
-However, they are not that plentiful.
+Merkur is a more upmarket supermarket chain in Austria.
+However, there aren’t that many of them.
 In Innsbruck, for example, I know of only four Merkur supermarkets.

-Merkur is one of the more innovative supermarket chains, catering quite well for non-conventional (for Austria) diets such as LCHF and veganism.
-I even saw a low-carb pizza base the other day.
-Merkur also cates for budget shoppers with their no-name brand called clever.
+Merkur caters quite well for non-conventional diets such as LCHF and veganism.
+They also cater to budget shoppers with their no-name brand called clever.

 They sell fresh oxtail!
 A big plus for a meat-loving South African.
 They also sell sweetened condensed milk and caramel condensed milk in cans – another big plus for someone from South-Africa where this is an ingredient in many dessert and tart recipes.